thma/thma.github.io/posts/2021-01-30-How-QuickCheck-destroyed-my-favourite-theory.md

 ```

 The `parMap` evaluation strategy will spark a parallel evaluation for each element of the `input` list.
-Nevertheless the actual sequence of elements will not be changed as internally the classical sequential
+Nevertheless the actual order of elements will not be changed as internally the classical sequential
-`map` function is used which will not change the sequence of elements.
-So the reduce phase will never receive a changed sequence of elements from the map phase,
+`map` function is used which will not change the order of elements.
+So the reduce phase will never receive a changed order of elements from the map phase,
 even if `map`-computations for the individual list elements might be executed in random order!

 `mapResult` will always be `["hello", "my ", "dear ", "folks"]`.